External Engine Components

 I never entirely understood the reason for the difference in the waveforms.
 The zener diodes obviously clip the waveform, but the striking difference between the two waveforms is hard to explain.
 It may be caused by the inductor (L) and the two diodes (D); in simulation, obtaining a similar waveform was possible, but it required much larger values of L than I actually used.

 It's not unusual for electronic ignitions to have different waveforms from conventional ones.
 The important thing is the spark energy, which can't be higher with this type of electronic ignition (both types are limited by the same thing: the ignition-coil primary current), but must not be lower.
-It's hard to say, from anything you can measure with an oscilloscope, what the relative spark energies are; Holden describes a system for measuring spark energy, but even that system relies on a modeled spark plug, not a direct measurement on the car.
+It's hard to say, from anything you can measure with an oscilloscope, what the relative spark energies are.
 Since I couldn't measure the spark energy directly, I simulated it on SPICE.
 Although there was some discrepancy between the measured and simulated waveforms, I found that the spark energies resulting from the conventional and electronic circuits were almost identical.

 Two things about this circuit I don't like: (1) the current in the points is 480 mA, which is much better than the ~4 amps in a conventional ignition system, but still more than I want; and (2) the collector-to-emitter voltage is fairly high, 1.1V.
-(The voltage across the coil is reduced by this amount, slowing the rate of its current build-up, so it should be kept as low as possible.)
+(The voltage across the coil is reduced by this amount, slowing the rate of its current build-up and limiting its maximum current, so it should be kept as low as possible.)
 These are largely consequences of using a silicon transistor instead of the originally-specified germanium one, but we can use only what's available today.
 Today's high-voltage power MOSFETs, however, can ameliorate the situation considerably.

 Second Circuit